 - the potential for litigation increases.

-In the nuances of the prime contract clauses, there are implications to all partners including the Consultants and Subcontractors.
+BE AWARE: In the nuances of the prime contract clauses, there are implications to all partners including the Consultants and Subcontractors.

-- WHY these clauses are modified, and
+- Discover WHY these clauses are modified

-- COSTS associated with these clauses.
+- Apply what you have learned to determine COSTS associated with these clauses

 You will experience all this through the eyes of the project partners – Owner, Consultant, and Contractor – a team of multi-discipline trainers.
 Experts from each sector will share their insight, knowledge and explain the “why”, “what” and “how” to address the impact of these clauses.
 You will test your understanding by engaging in a process to examine several non-standard contract clauses.